ibm-cloud-docs/powervs-vpc/overview.md

 In the following sections, the deployable architecture variants are described.

 ## Create a new architecture - PowerVS workspace variation
-{: #wrkspace-variant}
+{: #overview-powervs-workspace-variant}

 The {{site.data.keyword.powerSys_notm}} with VPC landing zone as variation 'Create a new architecture' deploys VPC services and a {{site.data.keyword.powerSys_notm}} workspace and interconnects them.

 A proxy service for public internet access from the PowerVS workspace is configured.
 You can optionally configure some management components on VPC (such as an NFS server, NTP forwarder, and DNS forwarder).

-For more information on how to deploy, see [Deploying the {{site.data.keyword.powerSys_notm}} with VPC landing zone - 'PowerVS workspace' Variation](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-powervs-automation-deploy).
+For more information on how to deploy, see [Deploying the {{site.data.keyword.powerSys_notm}} with VPC landing zone - 'PowerVS workspace' Variation](https://cloud.ibm.com/docs/powervs-vpc?topic=powervs-vpc-deploy-powervs-workspace).

 ## Extend {{site.data.keyword.powerSys_notm}} with VPC landing zone - PowerVS Workspace variation
-{: #extnsn-variant}
+{: #overview-powervs-workspace-extension-variant}

 This PowerVS Workspace variation has a prerequisite.
 You must deploy the 'Create a new architecture PowerVS workspace' variant.
 {: important}